owin/owin/spec/middleware-1.0.0-draft.1.md

 ### 3.2.
 Middleware Operation

-Middlewares are first chained together in a pipeline in a composition phase.
-The result of middelware composition is an application (OWIN AppFunc).
+The whole set of middleware composing an application are first chained together in a pipeline in a composition phase.
+The result of middleware composition is an Application (OWIN AppFunc).

-A server as defined by OWIN will call the resulting application, unaware of the composition of the pipeline it is calling.
+A Server as defined by OWIN will call the resulting application, unaware of the composition of the pipeline it is calling.

 At compose time, each middleware is passed a reference to the next middleware in the chain, and should return an application.

-At run time, middlewares can inspect and manipulate HTTP messages using the usual environment dictionary, and in by doing so leverages existing knowledge in building OWIN-compliant components.
+At run time, a middleware can inspect and manipulate HTTP messages using the usual environment dictionary, and in by doing so leverages existing knowledge in building OWIN-compliant components.